Deputations guidance FAQs

-Deputations will be heard by the Audit and Scrutiny Committee (see Committee details)
+Deputations will be heard by the Scrutiny and Petitions Committee, see Committee details.

 What issues should a deputation be about?

-We will consider deputations that relate to matters within the responsibility of Scottish Borders Council or to the general well-being of the residents of the Scottish Borders.
+We will consider deputations that relate to matters within our responsibility or to the general well-being of the residents of the Scottish Borders.
 Community organisations or groups should be able to show that there is a public interest in the issue they are raising.

 How do I submit a deputation request?